Patent Information Users Group

-The Patent Information Users Group (PIUG) is a global not-for-profit organization for individuals having a professional, scientific or technical interest in patent information.
+The Patent Information Users Group (PIUG) is a global nonprofit organization for individuals having a professional, scientific or technical interest in patent information.
 Its goal is to support, assist, improve and enhance the success of patent information professionals through leadership, education, communication, advocacy and networking.
 PIUG works to achieve its goals with training programs, conferences, and formal and informal discussion aimed at improving the retrieval, analysis, and dissemination of patent information.

 Membership

-PIUG maintains a membership of over 700 patent professionals from 30 countries with the largest concentration of members from the USA, Europe and Japan.
+PIUG maintains a membership of over 700 patent professionals from 30 countries with the largest concentration of members from the United States, Europe and Japan.
 Typically, PIUG members are patent information researchers, patent attorneys, patent agents, licensing professionals, patent information vendors, and patent documentation experts.
 Many PIUG members do patent searching for corporations, law firms, and academic institutions as well as many independent patent information consultants.
-These members are employed in performing patentability, freedom to practise, and validity patent searches or are engaged in patent information analysis as a strategic innovation tool for Fortune 500 and multinational companies, leading universities and major IP law firms.
+These members are employed in performing patentability, freedom to practice, and validity patent searches or are engaged in patent information analysis as a strategic innovation tool for Fortune 500 and multinational companies, leading universities and major IP law firms.
 Other PIUG members are employed in information companies, patent offices, and individual consulting practices providing services in support of patent searchers.